 The FDSV project aims to contribute to the following outcomes:

-A key attribute of the FDSV project is its flexibility in model design and implementation, Adelaide PHN will develop and implement a tailored model developed in response to the local needs and service context.
+A key attribute of the FDSV project is its flexibility in model design and implementation, utilising a tailored model developed in response to the local needs and service context.

-Adelaide PHN’s tailored approach will focus on three core components, being training, system integration, and influencing the system for sustainable change.
+The project will focus on three core components; training, system integration, and influencing the system for sustainable change.

 In 2019, 6 PHNs were funded as part of a national pilot to support primary care services to recognise and respond to family and domestic violence.
 Each PHN developed a model of support based on local needs as part of a place-based commissioning approach.